Edema-wxd/Edema-wxd/README.md

 - 👋 Hi, I’m @Edema-wxd
 - 👀 I’m interested in fullstack design and task automation
 - 🌱 I’m currently learning javascript, React and Node
-- 💞️ I’m looking to collaborate on web development and random codes
+- 💞️ I’m looking to collaborate on web development and small projects
 - 📫 Send me a mail at woodsedema@gmail.com

 <!---